-Located on a broad island in South Carolina's famed Lowcountry, Charleston is a charming colonial town noted for its rich history and southern hospitality.
+Located on a broad peninsula in South Carolina's famed Lowcountry, Charleston is a charming colonial town noted for its rich history and southern hospitality.
 Its well-maintained historic landmarks and attractions only accentuate the plentiful modern conveniences, and the city supports active residents of all ages.
 In fact, Charleston is known as the southeastern United States' premier "lifestyle destination" for young families and retirees alike.
 You'll have no trouble finding rentals in this welcoming corner of South Carolina.

 Charleston has one of the country's highest concentration of preserved Colonial-style buildings, and you must see favorites such as the Calhoun Mansion, the Old Slave Mart Museum and picturesque Rainbow Row.
 To complement these historic structures, Charleston boasts an extensive network of public squares and pocket parks.
 Thanks to the presence of a 300-year-old French Protestant church and one of the largest Roman Catholic cathedrals in North America, the city is also a mecca for folks who take an interest in religious history.